If you write a script and you have chosen to distribute it, you’ll need to give your script breakdown colors.

 The Importance Of Knowing The Script By Heart

-Once you have a thorough understanding of what your video is going to say, which means that you know what every single word in your script means, and how each sentence relates to another sentence, then it becomes second nature to repeat the words back to yourself over and over again until they become part of your memory.
+Once you have a thorough understanding of what your video will convey, it becomes second nature to repeat the words back to yourself over and over again until they become part of your memory.

-Some people even find that they can repeat their scripts backwards!
-This is probably because their minds are so familiar with the words that they no longer need to concentrate on what they’re saying to themselves.
+Some people can even recite scripts backwards.
+This is because they are so familiar with the words that they no longer need to concentrate on what they’re saying.

 Divide Script Into 1/8ths